|

 of supposed poisonous properties, and originally the name of an Egyptian

-plant later transferred to this American genus (ref. genus Lycopersicon)
+plant later transferred to this American genus.
+The genus Lycopersicon was published in 1754 by Philip Miller.

 "a foot," from some imagined resemblance of the branch tips

-"a tail," alluding to the shape of the inflorescence (ref.
+"a tail," alluding to the shape of the inflorescence.
+The genus Lycurus was published by Karl Sigismund Kunth in 1815.

 Etymology of Marine Organism Names: "His father was a vestry-keeper